Easy Southern Cornbread

 I’m a firm believer in the easy breezy, lemon squeezy philosophy.
 That’s why I always use White Lily self-rising cornmeal (ad) whenever I get a chance.

-You’ll also need to choose if you want yellow or white cornmeal mix.
+You'll need to choose if you want yellow or white cornmeal mix.
 My advice is to try both and see what you think.
 (Hey, more cornbread is never a bad thing!)
-I tend to go with white cornmeal mix because it’s lighter, but many folks enjoy the yellow corn flavor.
+I tend to go with white cornmeal mix because it's lighter, but many folks enjoy the yellow corn flavor.

-- self-rising cornmeal mix
+- self-rising cornmeal mix (I use White Lily)

 - buttermilk